 The experimental unit is equipped with five temperature sensors.
 Heating power and flow velocity of the air flow are adjusted and displayed via the software.

 The microprocessor-based instrumentation is well protected in the housing.
 The GUNT software consists of a software for system operation and for data acquisition and an educational software.
 With explanatory texts and illustrations the educational software significantly aids the understanding of the theoretical principles.
-The unit is connected to the PC via USB.
+The operation and control of the experimental unit is carried out via a PC (not included in the scope of delivery) connected via a USB interface.
+Any number of workstations with the GUNT software can be used for observation and evaluation of the experiments via LAN/WLAN connection using only one licence.